donadonny/Fitting-Room/README.md

  * Shows all photos in my photos screen when it should show only user photos in home screen
  * Gets EVERY SINGLE PHOTO.
 Needs to be fixed as this is not yet ready to scale.
  * Get rid of smiley face temp photo
+ * Handle activity rotation for MyPhoto activity and MainActivity

 ### Possible features:
 * If enough users are not being rated then allow for only one photo to be uploaded/ rated for free and then future photos will be on a per-rate basis where 1 rate = 1 new photo uploaded